chandra-ps612/yolo-model/README.md

 # yolo-model

-object detection code using OpenCV to detect objects in three input sources viz. image, video, and webcam.
+Object detection code using **OpenCV** and **yolo darknet model** to detect objects in three input sources viz. image, video_feed, and webcam.
-It only works with yolov3, and yolov4.
-Please go through the requirements.txt for the smooth execution of this particular code.
+Please go through the **requirements.txt** for the smooth execution of this particular code.